GLOBAL MARKETS-China selloff sparks gloomy 2016 start for stocks

 OIL RETREATS

 Oil prices slid in volatile trading, following the stock market lower on fears of China's slowing economy.
-Earlier, crude had jumped 4 percent on Middle East tensions.
+Earlier, crude jumped 4 percent in early trade on Middle East tensions.

 The Saudi-Iranian standoff raised fears over the security of oil supplies from the Middle East, estimated to hold about half of the world's proven oil reserves.